 The Careers Service could also help you find an internship or work experience placement, allowing you to learn new skills, build your network of contacts and explore different career paths.

 A fantastic way to enhance your employability and develop new skills is by volunteering – and it’s a rewarding way to make a difference.
 We have loads of opportunities and thousands of student volunteers.
-Check the Leeds Volunteering Hub by logging into the My Career website.
+Check the Read more about the Leeds Volunteering Hub..

 Preparing for a research degree